 Our programs are written and implemented following the learning outcomes of the Victorian Early Years Learning and Development Framework (VEYLDF) and the National Quality Standards (NQS).

-- Communication – Children develop skills and understandings to become more effective communicators verbally and non-verbally; develop literacy and numeracy concepts; and explore a variety of ways for self and group expression.
+- Children are effective communicators – children develop skills and understandings to become more effective communicators verbally and non-verbally; develop literacy and numeracy concepts; and explore a variety of ways for self and group expression.